wilkeraziz/grasp/README.md

 If you are contributing to grasp, you can install it in develop mode.

         python setup.py develop

 Otherwise, just run setup install.

         python setup.py install

-# Use
+# Uses

 * [monolingual parsing](grasp/cfg/README.md)